 The law provides specific protection against retaliation for any employee who is engaging in “protected” activity.
 Protected activities can take a variety of forms, such as filing an OSHA complaint or reporting unlawful discrimination.
 Sometimes our clients who are pursuing discrimination or harassment cases face retaliation from their employer simply because they are asserting their rights or complaining of unlawful employment practice.
 Know that while retaliation is narrowingly defined, the law exists to encourage you to speak up and defend your rights in the workplace.

 Whistleblowers often face workplace retaliation.
 A whistleblower is defined as someone who reports or exposes illegal or unethical behavior with the purpose of ending that behavior.
 If you, as a whistleblower, have performed any kind of legally-protected activity, you are entitled to be protected from retaliation.
 That means your employer cannot fire you, take disciplinary action, reduce your pay, deny you benefits, or treat you unfavorably because you reported their wrongful or illegal activity.
 If you have spoken out against your employer, or are considering filing a complaint but are afraid to do so, our employment attorneys can help.
-Get in touch with The Noble Law firm today in North Carolina, New York, South Carolina, or over a video conference.
+Get in touch with The Noble Law firm today in North Carolina and South Carolina, or over a video conference.

 Along with defending and supporting the rights of workers, we also act as professional third-party workplace investigators for municipal employers.
 Our lead employment attorney is an Association of Workplace Investigators (AWI) Certificate Holder and a member of the Association of Workplace Investigators.
 We bring the legal knowledge and skills required to provide you with comprehensive report findings that are free from accusations of bias.